 From November 9-24, Hart House Theatre presents The Penelopiad, a re-exploration of Homer’s Odyssey that focuses on the perspective of Penelope, the wife of Odysseus.
 Written by Canadian icon Margaret Atwood, The Penelopiad chronicles the other side of the ancient Greek myth—one where Penelope speaks her truth and reflects on her version of events.
 Director Michelle Langille and actor Amanda Cordner, who plays Penelope, discuss their all-female ensemble, themes of accountability and empowerment, and why myths are equally relevant to a modern-day audience.

 Penelope is most known for remaining faithful to Odysseus and keeping his castle safe over a span of twenty years while he fought at the Trojan War.
-However, upon his return, her untold hardship and fidelity is met with butchery and abuse.
+However, upon his return, her untold hardship and fidelity is met with abuse.
 For Langille, the underlying story of this show is about suppressed voices and the consequences of suppressing the voices of women in particular.
 Thus, an all-female cast to portray this narrative was the most natural choice.
 “One of the things Atwood seems to do in her multiple works, like The Handmaid’s Tale—they’re cautionary and I think this piece is feminist in that it makes us look at what has happened, what continues to happen, and what could happen.
 It’s told through a female lens, through female voices, through female experience.
 And so, I think the people to speak to that are women.”